ghostnear/vstorm/README.md

 ## Known issues and TODOs:

-- figure out mobile touches and make them easier to use trough this.
+- figure out mobile touches and make them easier to use trough this. (comes from [ghostnear/vstorm-tic-tac-toe](https://github.com/ghostnear/vstorm-tic-tac-toe))
-- fix mobile scaling issues (seems to happen only with text)
+- wait for a gg.screen_size() fix to work for android so text can be scaled correctly. (comes from [ghostnear/vstorm-calculator](https://github.com/ghostnear/vstorm-calculator))

 ## Things that use this:
 - [ghostnear/vstorm-calculator](https://github.com/ghostnear/vstorm-calculator)